-By the way, when you purchase AAR you also get access to their app, which is an additional tool for your child to practice his/her reading.
+By the way, when you purchase AAR you also get access to their app, which is an additional tool for your child to practice!

-- Very good program for any child with dyslexia, reading difficulties or any child that thrives on and learns better through multi-sensory experiences.
+- Very good program for any child with dyslexia, reading difficulties or any child that thrives on and learns best through multi-sensory experiences

 - Great for homeschooling

-- With this program you make sure everything is covered and clearly explained
+- “No-gaps” approach: make sure everything is covered and clearly explained

 - Lovely / passionate team and excellent customer service.